metalbear-co/mirrord.dev/content/docs/overview/faq.md

    binaries is planned for the long term, but for now you would have to make sure your binaries are dynamically linked in order to run them with mirrord.
 With Go programs, for example, it is as simple as adding `import "C"` to your program code.

+## Why not just use a remote debugger?

+When you use a remote debugger, you still have to deploy new code to the cluster.
+When you plug local code in to the cloud with mirrord, you don't have to wait for cloud deployment.
+Using mirrord is also less disruptive to the cluster, since the stable version of the code is still running and handling requests.

+## Why not just run a copy of the cluster on my machine with e.g. minikube?

+Our assumption is that some environments are too complex to run wholly on your local machine (or their components are just not virtualizable).
+If that's the case with your environment, you can only run the microservice you're currently working on locally, but connect it to your cloud environment with mirrord.
+Note that mirrord can also be used to connect your non-containerized process to your local Kubernetes cluster.

+## How does mirrord protect against disrupting my shared environment with my local code?

+* By letting you mirror traffic rather than intercept it, the stable version of the code can still run in the cluster and handle requests.
+* By letting you control which functionality runs locally and which runs in the cloud, you can configure mirrord in the way that's safest for your architecture.
+For example, you can configure mirrord to read files and receive incoming traffic from the cloud, but write files and send outgoing traffic locally.
+Our main goal in future versions of mirrord is to reduce the risk of disruption of the shared enviroment when using mirrord.
+This will be achieved by providing more granular configuration options (for example, filtering traffic by hostname or protocol), and advanced functionality like copy-on-write for databases.

+## How is mirrord different from Telepresence?

+The main differences are:
+* mirrord works on the process level, meaning it doesn't require you to run a "daemon" locally and it doesn't change your local machine settings.
+For example, if you run another process, it *won't* be affected by mirrord.
+* mirrord doesn't require you to install anything on the cluster.
+* mirrord duplicates traffic and doesn't intercept/steal it by default.

+More details can be found in this [GitHub discussion.](https://github.com/metalbear-co/mirrord/discussions/154#discussioncomment-2972127)